middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 layout: post

 title:  "Recursion Explained"
-tagline: "Because you can't eat just one."
+tagline: "Once you start, you can't stop."
 excerpt: "In my 20s, I was a professional musician.
 Half of my life was spent touring the country, and the other half was spent in California recording studios producing records.
 I had no idea I would one day write code"

 category: technical